 }

 The server would send a new message for each matching resource.
-The body of the email may be empty, or it may contain a refernce to the search or the matching resource.
+The body of the email may be empty, or it may contain a reference to the search or the matching resource.
 It is at the discretion of the server as to how much information to provide.
 The email should be secured appropriately, such as using Direct, as specified by the rules of the applicable jurisdictions.

 SMS works very similarly: